+- Abduction;

+- Any violent felony crime including but not limited to rape, sexual assault, homicide, or felonious battery;

+- Child/adult abuse or neglect;

+- Crimes which involve the exploitation, including financial exploitation, of a child or an incapacitated adult;

+- Any type of felony battery;

+- Felony arson;

+- Felony or misdemeanor crime against a child or incapacitated adult which causes harm; Felony drug related offenses within the last 10 years;

+- Felony Driving Under the Influence (DUI) within the last 10 years;

+- Hate crimes;

+- Kidnapping;

 - Murder/ homicide;

 - Neglect or abuse by a caregiver;

-- Pornography crimes involving children or incapacitated adults including but not limited to, use of minors in filming sexual explicit conduct, distribution and exhibition of material depicting minors in sexually explicit conduct or sending, distributing, exhibiting, possessing, displaying or transporting material by a parent, legal representative or custodian, depicting a child engaged in sexually explicit conduct;
+- Pornography crimes involving children or incapacitated adults including but not limited to, use of minors in filming sexually explicit conduct, distribution and exhibition of material depicting minors in sexually explicit conduct or sending, distributing, exhibiting, possessing, displaying or transporting material by a parent, legal representative or custodian, depicting a child engaged in sexually explicit conduct;

 - Purchase or sale of a child;

 - Sexual offenses including but not limited to incest, sexual abuse, or indecent exposure;

 - Healthcare fraud; and

 - Felony forgery.

-Fingerprint based background check results, other than those listed above, which may place a member at risk of personal health and safety or have evidence of a history of Medicaid fraud or abuse must be considered.
+Fingerprint-based background check results, other than those listed above, which may place a member at risk of personal health and safety or have evidence of a history of Medicaid fraud or abuse must be considered by the provider before placing an individual in a position to provide services to the member.

-If aware of recent convictions or change in conviction status of an agency staff member providing Clinic services, the Clinic provider will notify the Program Manager for Behavioral Health Services.
+If aware of recent convictions or change in conviction status of an agency staff member providing Clinic services, the Clinic provider must take appropriate action, including notification to the BMS Program Manager for Behavioral Health Services.